Joviviz/freeCodeCamp/01 - Responsive Web Desing/17 - Cerification Project-Product Landing Page/README.md

           <div class="desc">
             <h2 class="desc-text">Play Before You Pay</h2>
             <p class="desc-text">
-              For online buyers, we offer a 30-day trial period where you can test the guitar before committing.
+              Online buyers enjoy a 30-day trial period to test the guitar.
-               If you aren’t satisfied, you can return it with free shipping!
+              If it's not the perfect fit, return it with free shipping—no questions asked!
             </p>

           </div>